-As all modern events are informed by the past, it's important for authors writing speculative fiction-especially that which is set in a secondary world-to make an effort to include the history of their setting.
-Your characters will act within their setting and maintain a worldview reflective of its past.
+As all modern events are informed by the past, it's important for authors writing speculative Let's face it: nobles and monarchs are often fiction-especially that which is set in a secondary sociopathic narcissists who can't wait to regale world-to make an effort to include the history their sycophants with a lengthy list of their of their setting.
+Your characters will act within dead ancestors.
+And by regale, I mean bore to their setting and maintain a worldview reflective of its past.
 The audience should, eventually, be made privy to this information, but it is generally a bad idea to explain your world's history out of context.
 Bardic storytelling provides an excellent way to make these connections.